New Mesothelioma Treatments and Research

 Pleural mesothelioma, which affects the tissue around the lungs, is the most common type.[2]
 It is aggressive compared to other cancers.
 Effective treatment is an ongoing challenge:

-- One of the biggest challenges is that it is often diagnosed in later stages, when the cancer has spread.[3]
+- One of the biggest challenges is that it is often diagnosed in later stages when cancer has spread.[3]

 - Another challenge is that mesothelioma spreads rapidly.
 It is an aggressive cancer.